9 Project Communications You Should Send This Year

 When something goes wrong you should ‘fess up as soon as possible.
 However, senior stakeholders like it when you can tell them what you are doing about the problem.

-If you faced a problem this year you should have presented the issue along with your solution or recommendation.
+If you face a problem this year you should present the issue along with your solution or recommendation.

 2. We’re on track for…

-You should have kept stakeholders informed at all stages along the way.
+You should keep stakeholders informed at all stages along the way.
 Letting them know that things are on track helps them feel confident that the work is progressing as planned.

 This is different to the ‘reporting by exception’ model.
 In my experience, that only works for a short time.
 When people stop hearing positive noises after any length of time they attend to assume the worst, even if you’ve told them that you will report by exception.